Tips About Dealing with Problems When There Is No HR

 Here's what you can do in this situation.

 Remember that HR is never the boss.
 While it's nice to have an HR manager, they aren't the saviors for bad management.
 A good HR manager will listen to employees, investigate problems, and ensure proper application of all relevant laws.
-But, an HR manager only has as much power as her boss gives her.
+But, an HR manager only has as much power as their boss gives them.

 You can report problems to your boss.
 In many companies, even with HR departments, the first step for any problem is the direct supervisor and then the boss's boss.
 In your case, since there is no HR department at all, you must use this reporting technique.

-If your direct supervisor is the problem, you can report the issue to her boss, all the way up to the president of the company.
-If the company president won't address the problem, remember, he wouldn't do it if an HR manager existed either.
+If your direct supervisor is the problem, you can report the issue to their boss, all the way up to the president of the company.
+If the company president won't address the problem, remember, they wouldn't do it if an HR manager existed either.

 Educate yourself.
 While HR managers are really there to protect the business, good ones know that a business is most successful when the employees are treated well.
 Without that help, you can feel alone.
 It's possible to educate yourself on your rights.